mathiaspeters/raekna/docs/functionality.md

 **Log**

 Computes the logarithm of a value with a given base.
-The given value must be larger than 0 and the base must be 0 or larger.
 ```
 log(value, base)
 ```

 **Log2**

 Computes the logarithm of a value with a base of 2.
-The given value must be larger than 0.
 ```
 log2(arg)
 ```

 **Log10**

 Computes the logarithm of a value with a base of 10.
-The given value must be larger than 0.
 ```
 log10(arg)
 ```

 **Ln**

 Computes the natural logarithm of a value.
-The given value must be larger than 0.
 ```
 ln(arg)
 ```